 By 1934, these crew meetings had morphed into The Shellback Club as other sailors from clubs in the area liked the idea of sharing lunch and sailing lore . . . and even singing a shanty.

-Ordinarily (aside from the current requirement to conduct meetings online because of the COVID-19 pandemic), the Shellbacks meet weekly in the non-sailing season at the RCYC, 141 St. George Street.
+The Shellbacks meet most weeks (see schedule) in the non-sailing season at the National Yacht Club, 1 Stadium Road.
+Meetings are simultaneously held on Zoom.
 We start promptly at 1215 hours and finish about 1330 – 1345 hours.
 The guest speaker starts about 1245 hours.
 Come early to enjoy the company and a beverage.
-However, the 2020-2021 Shellback Club meetings will be online only, and instructions will be communicated in email invitations to Zoom meetings.